Profit Pressures, New Regulations Are Reshaping the Global Exchange Landscape, Accenture Research Finds

 o Exchanges must make existing services more attractive through product customization, higher efficiency and competitive pricing; add new products and services in derivative and structured, cross-asset class instruments; and improve access to their systems while reducing transaction costs.

-o Large exchanges must ready themselves through international marketing and strategic alliances to share in the growth potential of
+o Large exchanges must ready themselves through international marketing and strategic alliances to share in the growth potential of China and India, which will become the two most important growth hubs for securities trading.

 o Large exchanges undertaking mergers must match their business models with their IT and execute cultural integration activities throughout the pre- and post-merger periods.